valimised/ivxv/key/README.rst

 -----------------

 As the command-line arguments have to be defined precisely for correct operation, we strongly recommend using a parameters file.
-To encourage the approach, the examples use the stored parameters file from the repository.
+Refer to the configuration preparation documentation for the example configurations.

 * Display the card readers and inserted cards::

-    key util --conf ../examples/app-conf.bdoc --listreaders
+    key util --conf app-conf.bdoc --listreaders

   The application should display::